grgkimari/grgkimari/README.md

 - 🌱 I’m currently learning **ReactJS**

-- 👯 I’m looking to collaborate on **cloud technologies, web and web applications3**
+- 👯 I’m looking to collaborate on **cloud technologies, web and web applications**

 - 📫 How to reach me **grgkimari@gmail.com**